- Incompatible Routers

 - Is it happening frequently at the same time of day or night?

 Check to see if your router is set to reboot every night (or on a schedule).
-This will cause all devices to disconnect from WiFi.
+This will cause all devices to disconnect from WiFi. - Is it happening randomly?

 - Check to see if your router has combined the 2.4 and 5.0 GHz networks.
 Once the Gateway Puck is connected to the 2.4 GHz network, the router may be forcing it to connect to the 5.0 GHz network.
 At that point it will disconnect because the Gateway Puck requires a 2.4GHz connection.
 Try the solutions in the Mesh Network section of this article.